Vultraz/Shadows_of_Deception/readme.md

  * *SoD Music* (optional), a music pack containing additional music played in some scenarios.

-Released versions of SoD should be installed from Battle for Wesnoth’s official add-ons servers using the main client.
-Players who know how to use [Git] [2] and are interested in testing the latest (unstable, buggy) version of SoD may clone our Git repository, which is to be found [on GitHub] [3], into Battle for Wesnoth’s “[userdata][4]/data/add-ons/” directory.
+Released versions of SoD should be installed from Wesnoth’s official add-ons servers using the main client.
+Players who know how to use [Git] [2] and are interested in testing the latest (unstable, buggy) version of SoD may clone our Git repository, which is to be found [on GitHub] [3], into Wesnoth’s “[userdata][4]/data/add-ons/” directory.

 [2]: <http://www.git-scm.com>
 [3]: <https://github.com/Vultraz/NX-RPG>